zhanc2/shadowsend/BEST_PRACTICES.md

 [issue number] (your name) [issue title]

 For example, if Charles was working on issue #3 which was titled "Create player sprite", the branch name would be:
-3 (Charles) Create player sprite
+`3 (Charles) Create player sprite`

-When making the pull request for it later, follow the same naming convention.
+When making the pull request for it, follow the same naming convention.
 The merge should also be squashed.

-Try to use the board and pull requests for all tasks.
+Try to use the board and pull requests for any task that would involve changing the code base.

+If there's a task that isn't code related, ex: brainstorming, DON'T convert it to an issue.

 ## Naming conventions